 Tips For Grilling Lobster Tails

-- Lobster tails can be cooked on any time of grill including gas, charcoal, and pellet grills.
-Regardless of the type of grill you want to heat your grill to around 400 degrees.
+- Lobster tails can be cooked on any grill, including gas, charcoal, and pellet grills.
+Regardless of the type of grill, you want to heat it to around 400 degrees.

 - Be mindful of flair-ups when basting your lobster tails, especially with charcoal grills.
 If this happens, you can quickly move your lobster tails to a cooler zone to prevent them from burning.

-- Add a smoky layer of flavor to your grilled lobster tail recipe by using wood chips.
+- Wood chips add a smoky layer of flavor to your grilled lobster tail recipe.
 Sweeter woods like pecan, apple, and cherry work well with seafood.

 - Split lobster tails will cook a little faster than piggyback or butterfly lobster tails.
 You can also sear them flesh side down for a couple of minutes to develop a crust before flipping them over.